frameable/el/README.md

 If you are new to custom elements, some tips per the spec:

-- element tag names must be lowercase with at least one hyphen
+- Element tag names must be lowercase with at least one hyphen
 - `customElements.define` takes the given class and registers with the tag name
-- in the markup, custom elements cannot be self-closing
+- In the markup, custom elements cannot be self-closing

 #### Lifecycle methods